brian-leitz/pandas-challenge/README.md

-# pandas-challenge
+## Pandas Standardized Testing Analysis

-Using pandas to create a report and analyze school test results data
+## Using pandas to create a report and analyze school test results data

 This data includes results from math and reading standardized testing results within our school district as well as information on each school.
 This includes data from 15 high schools across our district and data from over 39,000 students, we would like to illustrate and visualize the trends in our students standardized testing results.
 Our initial analysis analyzed our district’s data at a snapshot, showing how all schools and students combined are performing.
 The data shows that our students are currently performing at an average to below average level for the most part with the passing rate for Math testing, along with the overall passing rate for math and reading being particularly concerning.